Preston-Finger/RAGS_public/README.md

 Setup:

-0. Click on click link.

-Click green code button.
+1. Click green code button.

-Download zip.
+2. Download zip.

-On mac click or find the terminal in apps.
+3. On mac click or find the terminal in apps.

-enter cd Downloads
+4. enter command cd Downloads

-do ls
+5. enter command ls

-see that the zip folder is there.
+6. see that the zip folder is there.

-unzip by doing the command unzip "folder name"
+7. unzip file by doing the command unzip "folder name"

 Before Classifying